In this Guide

 Diesel additives do a number of different things to compensate for the disadvantages of diesel.
 They stabilize it, helping it burn smoother and cooler.
 They also eliminate moisture, and add lubrication.

 There are all sorts of additives on the market.
 Each of them serves a different purpose, and suits a specific fuel or vehicle.
 Problem is, it can be hard for consumers to figure out which additives are worth the money, and which are just expensive snake oil.
 That’s where we come in!

 We’ve created this handy guide to the best diesel fuel additives.
 It’s designed to help you find your ideal solution quickly and easily, so you can get off the computer and back on the road.

-Since there are so many options, we’ve selected 6 of our favorites to take a closer look at!
+We’ve selected 6 of our favorites to show you!
 They suit a range of fuels and vehicles, as well as driving styles and individual needs.
 We chose them based on their effectiveness, versatility, and overall value.